 Cutting Down on Homeschool Clutter Causes

 Another tip to help reduce the amount of curriculum clutter is to tear out pages from textbooks and discard the rest of the book.
-I’m not talking about a new book, but a used textbook.
-When I first started homeschooling, I found out that my local public school would just throw away textbooks that they no longer used.
+I’m not talking about a new book but a used textbook.
+When I first started homeschooling, I discovered that my local public school would throw away textbooks they no longer used.

 Picking up the textbooks, I would sort through them and tear out pages I would need for the new year and throw away the rest.
 Storing only the pages I would be using in page protectors allowed me to easily organize and sort what I kept.